My Take on Phocuswright's Battleground

 TravelWits offers multi-destination dynamic packaging vacation search based on a traveler's specific budget, interests and dates.

 MY TAKE: There have been lots of stabs at this, but none have taken off.
 The math behind Travelwits may be as sophisticated as the founder's claim, but I'm not sure it solves a big traveler problem.
-Travelers are perfectly happy to shop around and increasingly shop for
+Travelers are perfectly happy to shop around and increasingly shop for their components separately.

 Bucket is an online social travel organizer that helps travelers compile all of their trip ideas in one place.
 Bucket's novel hook is the parsing of free-form text to anywhere on the web, including from private social profile pages and conversations.
 Bucket then